elnino9ykl/PASS/eval/README.md

 ## eval_color_4.py

-This code can be used to produce segmentation in color using adapted ERF-PSPNet, ERF-APSPNet or other adapted networks. (using 4 feature models and 1 fusion models, with special padding and upsamling operations)
+This code can be used to produce segmentation in color using adapted ERF-PSPNet, ERF-APSPNet or other adapted networks. (using 4 feature models and 1 fusion model, with special padding and upsamling operations)

 **Examples**
 ```